-Does the exchange serve customers from the country and state where you live?
-If the answer is no, then you won’t be able to use the exchange in question.
+First and foremost, figure out if the exchange your eyeing serves customers in the state and country in which you live.
+There are a lot of rules and regulations at play here, so if the answer is no, then you won’t be able to use the exchange in question.

 Some exchanges have website addresses specific to each country, too.
-Instead of “exchange.com,” for example, US-based users might have to visit “exchange.us,” for example.
+Instead of “exchange.com,” for example, U.S.-based users might have to visit “exchange.us.”
 An exchange’s jurisdiction reflects not only their target market, but also where they’re allowed to do business due to certain cryptocurrency rules and regulations.

 2. Ease of Use

-Newer investors might feel intimidated by exchanges that display order books and have a complicated-looking interface with lots of charts and other information.
+Newer investors might feel intimidated by exchanges that display things like order books, or have a complex interface with lots of charts and other information.

 If that’s the case, a newbie-friendly exchange might be the best option.
 Some cryptocurrency exchange sites have “basic” and “advanced” views, allowing users to choose their layout.
 Others are designed specifically for those getting into crypto investing as a beginner to avoid any potential confusion.